elewa-academy/Fundamentals/docs_src/4-clean-calc/README.md

 > SEPARATION OF CONCERNS

 "Separation of concerns" means that each file, each piece of code, has one simple and well defined purpose.
 In this project you will be exploring the separation of UI framework, input handling, and application logic.
 You will build a basic calculator object then use that same object to take arguments from the terminal and the browser.
 The concerns are:
+* UI - command line, HTML
+* Middleware - process.argv, event listeners
 * Logic - the cleancalc object
-* Handler - process.argv, event listeners
-* UI - command line, HTML

 It is very important that you build your calc object with exactly the property names, arguments, and return values specified.
 Doing this is called "developing to an interface".
 If you do this correctly you will be able to replace anyone's cleancalc object with yours and your application will continue working.
 The magic of software design!